tdenkinger/resume/resume.markdown

 IODA is a digital media company providing content distribution and accounting services to independent record labels.
 They encode and deliver digital music and video to all major online music services, including iTunes, eMusic, and Rhapsody.

-* I managed a team of seven engineers responsible for all systems engineering tasks including content ingestion, media file transcoding, media file delivery, and royalty accounting.
+* I managed a team of seven Perl engineers responsible for all systems engineering tasks including content ingestion, media file transcoding, media file delivery, and royalty accounting.

 * I consulted on all design decisions regarding systems built by my team, and mentored junior engineers as they worked on the systems we built and maintained.